 - Consider using the optional essay.

-Selecting the right schools.
 All schools do not give the "pillars" of your application - GMAT, GPA, work experience - the same weight.
 Some, such as Columbia and Stanford, will put more weight on the GMAT and/or GPA than others.
 Some will be more interested in the specific qualities, experience, and demographic factors you bring than will others.
 First, select programs that meet your learning needs.
 Then focus on those that take a more holistic view of applicants and/or those that favor your distinguishing characteristics.
 You can use the Business School Selectivity Index™ to discover the schools where you are competitive.

 Creating a thoughtful strategy to counteract the effect of low numbers can transform you from a non-viable to a viable applicant at the schools of your choice.
 However, it's up to you to show the adcom that the numbers don't define you.